 - Problems with relationships are common.

-- If there are problems with the relationship then counselling may be required.
+- If there seems to be an underlying problem of a psychosexual nature or problems with the relationship then counselling may be required.
 An agency such as Relate, may be very valuable.
 See separate article Sex Therapy and Counselling.

 - If the problem is overwork, financial worries and associated anxiety, lifestyle needs to be considered.
 The relationship between work and the rest of life needs to be examined by the patient and spouse.
 If there is worry over financial matters these may need appropriate professional help and advice.